Argentina stocks rise for ninth straight session

 Oil prices closed nearly 4 percent lower as deepening economic worries countered those expectations.

-Food manufacturer and grains exporter Molinos Rio de la Plata (MOL.BA: Cotización) rose 1.1 percent to 12.1 pesos.
+Food manufacturer and grains exporter Molinos Rio de la Plata (MOL.BA) rose 1.1 percent to 12.1 pesos.

 On the broad market volume was light at $13.5 million.
 Of active issues, 39 advanced, 14 declined and 14 were unchanged.